 There are no formalities as such, provided that the discussion is with a view to reaching a settlement agreement.

-There is no need for an offer to be made in writing.
-The recommended minimum period for considering an offer is 10 days.
+There is no need for your employer to make the offer in writing, although they usually do.
+The recommended minimum period for you to consider an offer is 10 days.